Lawson railway station: Further information

 Modern demountable buildings within the depot sites are excluded from the listing.

 A (1907) Monier Arch overbridge lies outside the curtilage and is located northeast of the island platform.
 It consists of a concrete arch with abutments set in rock cutting.
 The bridge was widened in 2009.
 Excluded from listing.

 Another 1907 Monier Arch bridge (used for pedestrian access) – 1 km east of station near Somers Street and GWH overbridge has separate S170 listing.

 Transport links

-Blue Mountains Transit operates one route via Lawson station:
+Blue Mountains Transit operates one bus route via Lawson station, under contract to Transport for NSW: